 Surprisingly, after five courses (including amuse bouche and pre-dessert surprise), neither of us felt like we’d ‘over-indulged.’
 Again, credit goes to Kevin for this: he’d advised us at each course, making gentle suggestions as to which went well together, to avoid being overly-rich.

 Climbing the staircase back to street level, we walked home to Hove along the seafront, chatting all 40-minutes of the way about every element of our evening.
-We both agreed that an evening at Drakes is as much about the fine food, as it the outstanding service and the seriously impressive wine pairing.See the listing for Drakes Brighton – The Restaurant at Drakes
+We both agreed that an evening at Drakes is as much about the fine food, as it the outstanding service and the seriously impressive wine pairing.Want to know more about Drakes Brighton – The Restaurant at Drakes?